 Here’s a map of public vaccination sites, where you can search for an appointment.
 The state is also offering a vaccine finder website to help people find open slots at convenient locations.
 Keep in mind that the mass vaccination sites are winding down, and most will close in June.

 Community health centers have been booking appointments for their patients and the public in areas they serve, as are some hospitals.
 Not all of the sites run by hospitals and community health centers are on the public map.

 Seniors who need help can call 2-1-1.
 Many senior centers are calling local residents to help them sign up.

 Where will I get the vaccine?

 The state has more than 200 public vaccination clinics, including seven mega sites at Gillette Stadium, the Hynes Convention Center, the Reggie Lewis Center in Roxbury, the Double Tree Hilton Hotel in Danvers, the Eastfield Mall in Springfield, the Natick Mall and a former Circuit City in Dartmouth.
-(At the end of June, the sites at Gillette, Natick, Danvers, and the Hynes are scheduled to close.
+In June, the sites at Gillette, Natick, Roxbury, Danvers, and the Hynes are scheduled to close.
 The sites in Springfield and Dartmouth will close in July.